henrietterebnor/inf226_oblig2/project/README.md

 Optimally, we should have created unit and integration tests, but we instead did some manual tests to check that the security measures that we have implemented works as expected.
 - We created a user named B'; DROP TABLE messages'; -- which is a SQL injection that we tried on the old application.
 After we created this user we tried to search for messages from this user to see if the injection would work now.
-It was no longer successful.
-The reason why we tried this particularly for search for messages is because this queries the database with the filter function that accepts user input.
-All of the other queries do not use user input.
+We also tried sending messages to this user, and it did not hurt our database.
+These are the only two functions that use the SQLAlchemy functions with user input.
 - Try to create a new user with a weak password -> fails as expected
 - Try to create a new user that already exists -> fails as expected
 - Try to alter the cookie value for the session of the logged in user in the web